postsharp/Metalama.Community/README.md

 ## Metalama.Community

-This repository contains open-source Metalama aspects created by community.
+This repository contains open-source Metalama aspects maintained created by the community.

 ### Community projects